 When you don’t have a good grip on a knife or the handle is too small, it’s much more likely that the knife will slip and you’ll wind up cutting yourself.
 And that’s the one thing we want to avoid.

-Not quite sure which one of these is the best option for you?
+Not quite sure which one of these is the best knife for you?
 Here are our top three picks!

-If you’re a seasoned backpacker and you want a premium knife, I would suggest you go with the Buck Knives CSAR-T Responder.
-It has excellent corrosion resistance, thanks to the high content of chromium in the steel blade.
+If you’re a seasoned backpacker and you want a premium knife, I would suggest you go with the Buck Knives Selkirk.
+It has excellent corrosion resistance, thanks to the stainless steel blade.
 This is certainly useful if you tend to go on adventures in humid areas.
-The handle is textured and ergonomic for great grip and precision, and long enough to fit comfortably in your hand.
-The knife is actually pretty versatile, with the glass breaker, hex tool, seatbelt cutter, and a notch for bending wire, all integrated into its design.
+The knife is actually pretty versatile, with the fire starter and whistle integrated into its design.

 If you’re looking for something versatile, I’d have to go with the Victorinox Swiss Army Champ XLT.
 With more than 30 functions in one tool, it’s hard to imagine that you’ll ever need to bring a separate tool on your backpacking trip.
 It’s pretty lightweight, considering everything you get in it – 6.5 ounces for more than 30 tools is a good weight.
 Especially because all of them are made from stainless steel, with decent corrosion resistance.
 Additionally, the Victorinox multi-knife features a loop, so that you can attach it to your keychain or a carabiner, and always have it handy.